Optimal stopping problem under random horizon

 \end{remark} This latter remark plays important role in proving Theorem \ref{SnellEvelopG2F}.
 The rest of this subsection is devoted to this proof, and hence we start with the next lemma which is useful here and in the rest of the paper as well. \begin{lemma} Suppose $G>0$ and let ${\widetilde{\cal E}}$ be defined in (\ref{EpsilonTilde}).
 Then the following assertions hold.\\ {\rm{(a)}} For any RCLL $\mathbb F$-semimartingale $L$, it holds that

 and

 {\rm{(b)}} For any $\mathbb{F}$-optional process $k$ such that $V:=k\is D^{o,\mathbb{F}}\in {\cal A}_{loc}(\mathbb{F})$, we have

 \end{lemma} The proof is given in Appendix \ref{Appendix4Proofs}, while below we prove Theorem \ref{SnellEvelopG2F}. \begin{proof}[Proof of Theorem \ref{SnellEvelopG2F}] This proof is divided into three parts.
-The first and second parts prove assertions (a) and (b) when $X^{\mathbb{G}}$ is bounded, while the third part relaxes this condition and proves the theorem.\\ {\bf Part 1.} In this part, we suppose $X^{\mathbb G}$ is bounded, and hence the associated processes $X^{\mathbb F}, k^{(pr)}$ and $k^{(op)}$ are also bounded.
+The first and second parts prove assertions (a) and (b) respectively when $X^{\mathbb{G}}$ is bounded, while the third part relaxes this condition and proves the theorem.\\ {\bf Part 1.} In this part, we suppose $X^{\mathbb G}$ is bounded, and proves assertion (a).
+Hence, under this assumption, the associated processes $X^{\mathbb F}, k^{(pr)}$ and $k^{(op)}$ are also bounded.
 As a result, both $ k^{(op)} \is{ N}^{\mathbb G}$ and $ k^{(\mathbb{F})}\is{ D}$ are uniformly integrable $\mathbb G$-martingales.
 Thus, by putting

 combining the remarks above with Lemma \ref{G-projection}, and taking conditional expectation with respect to ${\cal G}_t$ on both sides of (\ref{equa100}), we derive